vladimirconev/docs-manager/README.md

 - Postman (Optional as Swagger is Enabled)

 # Running local
-Please make sure that your Elastic Instance is Up and running.
+ - Please make sure that your Elastic Instance is Up and running.
-In application.properties you can define your preferable index name under 'custom.document.index.name'.
-On start up it will check whether this index is already existing and if not it will be created and explicit mappings will be applied.
+ - Under `src/main/resources/application.properties` you can define your preferable index name under `custom.document.index.name`.
+ - On start up it will check whether this index is already existing and if not it will be created and explicit mappings `src\main\resources\explicit_mappings.json` will be applied.

 ````
 mvn verify